DeepFracture: A Generative Approach for Predicting Brittle Fractures with Neural Discrete Representation Learning: Related Work

 \subsection{3D Representations and Related Fracture Tasks in Deep Learning}

-Recently, voxel-based 3D representation, implicit function-based 3D representation, and their associated generative neural networks have demonstrated substantial progress in deep learning.
-The initial 3D generative networks, grounded in voxel-based representation \cite{wu2016learning}, were introduced by exploring a probabilistic latent space of object shapes through 3D generative-adversarial modeling.
-An improved version of the voxel-based CNN methods \cite{gupta2020improved} has been proposed for multitasking within generative networks for 3D model generation.

-In contrast, other advancements in 3D shape representation have been made through the learning of continuous signed distance functions, embodied in an MLP named DeepSDF \cite{park2019deepsdf}.
-Significant research has been developed, including NeRF \cite{mildenhall2020nerf} and subsequent work on 3D representation and implicit function-based generative networks.
-These approaches avoid the challenge of memory limitation when learning voxel-based 3D shapes and have been shown to be capable of describing 3D details.
-Despite their promise, implicit function-based techniques tend to have longer inference times than CNN models.

-One recent development in 3D representation in deep learning is a discussion of the encoding of 3D position and activation function \cite{sitzmann2020implicit}.
-This work not only improved the details of 3D reconstruction in MLP networks, but also introduced an intelligent idea for encoding 3D coordinate values.

-Implicit function-based 3D representation techniques have been refined for fracture repair \cite{lamb2022mendnet, lamb2022deepjoin, lamb2023fantastic}.
-These techniques can reconstruct 3D broken shapes from two pieces, which can be easily encoded as three implicit functions.
-Multi-part or fractured shapes assembling is another work on fractured shapes in deep learning.
-Sell\'{a}n et al. \cite{NEURIPS2022_fe18f209} presents a database of geometric segmentation with several point cloud-based methods, all generated by \cite{breakinggood2023}, which focuses on weak-structure-aware shapes and assembling.
-Geometric segmentation, a novel concept introduced in \cite{NEURIPS2022_fe18f209}, differs from multi-part and other instance segmentation tasks because it does not assume semantic information.
-Instead, it only considers the boundary region, which depends on geometric details.
+The initial 3D generative networks were grounded in voxel-based representation \cite{wu2016learning}.
+Among various generative network techniques, neural discrete representation learning \cite{van2017neural} introduces a novel generative approach to encode the latent vector discretely.
+Implicit function-based 3D representation techniques \cite{park2019deepsdf} have been refined for two-piece fracture repair \cite{lamb2022mendnet, lamb2022deepjoin, lamb2023fantastic}.
+Multi-part or fractured shapes assembly is another work on fractured shapes in deep learning.
+Sell\'{a}n et al. \cite{NEURIPS2022_fe18f209} presents a database of geometric segmentation for assembly tasks.
+Geometric segmentation, a novel concept introduced in \cite{NEURIPS2022_fe18f209}, differs from other instance segmentation tasks because it does not assume semantic information.

-Our task of generating fracture patterns is related to, but different from, these two tasks.
-Therefore, we need to develop our own dataset, adapted to our task and generated by simulation.
+Generating fracture patterns with a variable number of geometric segments is related to, but different from, these two tasks.
+Therefore, we must develop our own dataset, adapted to our task of predicting conditional generative geometric segmentation with the conditional collision scenario generated by simulation.